ar-treb/ar-treb.github.io/_pages/about.md

   - /about.html
 ---

-I'm Artur, a recent First Class Honours **MSci Natural Sciences graduate** from [University College London](https://www.ucl.ac.uk), currently based in London.
-My main interests include environmental research, species conservation, science communication, global change and computational methods.
-I am now seeking a new role in which I can utilise my interdisciplinary background, attention to detail and analytical skills to tackle environmental challenges and foster positive change.
+I'm Artur, a computational ecologist and data analyst based in London.
+I am currently working at Natural History Museum, and previously I spent time in Kew Gardens and UCL.
+My main interests include environmental research, species conservation, global change and computational methods.

-# Current role: Research Assistant at London NHM
+## Current role: Research Assistant at London NHM

+As a research assistant in the Biodiversity & Health research group, I investigate the impacts of global change on epidemiology of zoonotic diseases.
+I am developing a LLM-powered [LangGraph](https://www.langchain.com/langgraph)-based application allowing manipulating, querying and analysing epidemiological data and studies through a natural language interface.
+I also help with preparation of manuscripts for publications and development of scientific output across the research group.

-# Recent activities
+## Recent activities

 ## Data Curator at RBG, Kew (Oct 2023 - Apr 2024)